Subscribe Here!

 Your pediatric boards exam day schedule

-From which testing center you need to report to, to what to take with you (and what to leave at home!), to when breaks are, it’s important to research your exam day schedule.
+Research your ABP exam day schedule along with which testing center to report to, what to take with you (and what to leave at home!), and when breaks are.
 This will help you understand what exam day will look like for you, so you know exactly what to expect.

 How long is pediatric board certification good for?